 The municipality is licensed to distribute areas in the municipal area, however such distribution only happens in town with the rest of the areas being distributed by Eskom.
 The municipality therefore buys electricity from Eskom to distribute to its customers at a charge as approved by NERSA from time to time.
-The budget has considered a 11.32% increase in line with the guidance provided on MFMA circular 129.
+The budget has considered a 12.74% increase in line with the guidance provided on NERSA media statement published on 17 March 2025.